the-link2012/spawner_tweaker/README.md

 Holding down shift allows placing spawners without pulling up the tweaking menu.
 Looking at a new spawner while tweaking for a full second will switch the selection.
 Selecting another spawner while holding sift will allow you to select mutltiple spawners to edit at once. <br>

+### Bulk Editing
+Any spawner you interact with will be registered in storage and assigned an id.
+Spawner ids are linked to their spawnpotentials, so multiple spawners can share the same id.<br>
-Any spawner you interact with will be registered.
-You can prime all registered spawners using `/trigger prime_spawners set <ticks>` This works accross dimensions.
+You can prime all registered spawners using `/trigger prime_spawners set <ticks>` This works accross dimensions.<br>
+If you want to bulk edit spawners of a specific id, modify that spawner in your world (by placing a new one in the same spot WITHOUT an existing id, or by using /data modify), then select it with spawner tweaker.
+You will be prompted on how you would like to bulk edit spawners that share the same id.<br>

 ### Options
 `/trigger toggle_spawner_tweaker`<br>